piandpower/MetagenomeDB/doc/api/annotations.rst

 A very important concept in MetagenomeDB is that your objects exists in two locations: in the database, and in the memory of your computer.
 At first the memory of your computer is empty, but whenever you are creating an object or retrieving one from the database a copy of it is placed in this memory.
 When you are manipulating an object by annotating it you are modifying the copy **in memory**, and **not** the copy in the database.

 As such, when you are done modifying an object you must **commit** it to the database.
-Only then this object will become queryable; i.e., visible for methods such as :meth:`~objects.CommittableObject.find` or :meth:`~objects.CommittableObject.count` (see :doc:`queries`).
+Only then this object will become queryable; i.e., visible for methods such as :meth:`~MetagenomeDB.Collection.find` or :meth:`~MetagenomeDB.Collection.count` (see :doc:`queries`).

-Committing an object only requires to call its :meth:`~objects.CommittableObject.commit` method:
+Committing an object only requires to call its :meth:`~MetagenomeDB.Collection.commit` method:

 	>>> s.commit()